 While suspension lifts may sound great they can also be a pain sometimes.
 Depending on the manufacturer, product, and material they can get very pricey.
 If you plan on doing some heavy-duty wheeling and if you didn’t opt for the right suspension lift to suit your needs, you could be incurring some of that cost again after you damage some of your components.
 That aside, the only other major issue incurred with a suspension lift kit would be the actual installation of the parts.
 We don’t suggest you tackle this type of installation on your own.
 There are a lot of tools and expert know-how needed for something of this nature.
 We suggest you leave this one up to us before you take down your daily driver in the garage and can’t get your vehicle back in one piece.
 There are major safety risks in just doing the tear down before the installation process starts.
 Not to mention the huge risks of driving it down the road with a pile of “extra” bolts on the workbench.

 When it comes down to it, consider your end goal.
 If you only want to run bigger tires and feel higher up, a body lift may be more than enough for you.
 On the other hand, if you’re an off-roading weekend warrior, it’s probably a better decision to get a suspension lift system instead.
 It is also possible to combine the two, some companies already provide kits with a suspension level system and small body lift in one box.
 Let’s say you already have a 6” lift and you want to clear 37” tires without cutting up your fenders, then you could have a 2-3” body lift installed and clear those monster with ease.

-If you are still stuck on what type of lift you need, give us a call at 469-698-4460 or visit us online at https://txtruckaccessories.com/.
+If you’re still unsure about what type of lift you need, give us a call at 469-698-4460 or visit us online at https://txtruckaccessories.com/.
 You’re always welcome to drop by the shop.
-One of our highly trained team members will be happy to help you and further explain the benefits as well as the drawbacks for whatever lift you may choose.
+One of our highly trained and knowledgeable team members will be happy to assist you and further explain the benefits as well as the drawbacks for whatever lift you may choose.